apache/dubbo/dubbo-metrics/dubbo-metrics-prometheus/README.md

 ### Pull Mode

-For pull mode, you can add this config to your code.
+For pull mode, you can add prometheus config to your code.
+You can use either Java Code、Yaml、Properties、Xml configuration.

+#### Java Code

 ```java
 @Configuration